 Why stop there?
 Here are some tips on how to keep your wine cooler working at full capacity and some tips on how to get the most out of your wine.

-How to Keep Your Wine Cooler Running Smoothly
+How Do You Keep Your Wine Cooler Running Smoothly?

 There’s a few things that you should consider and do to make sure that your wine fridge is firing on all cylinders.

 The positioning of your wine fridge is really important.
 If your unit has front ventilation, it can go pretty much anywhere.
 You can also fit these so that they are flush with the cabinetry.

 Best practice is to leave an inch free on the sides, a couple on top and few at the back to make sure that it’s getting the right ventilation This especially needs to be done if it is not front ventilating.
 Figure out whether you should get an integrated or freestanding model by checking out this helpful guide.

 Make sure it is out of direct sunlight, otherwise it’s going to have to work overtime.
 Wine is also very susceptible to heat and UV rays.
 For the same reason, don’t place your wine cooler near any appliances that emit heat.
 Here’s our article on where the best place is for your wine cooler.